Penza: Etymology

+The city's name derives from a hydronym in the Moksha language, пенза penza, meaning 'end of a swampy river'.

 Geography

+Location and terrain

+Penza is located in the central part of the Penza Oblast, on the banks of the Sura River (a tributary of the Volga) and its tributaries (the streams Penza, Ardym, Moika, and Penzyatka).
+Some of the rivers and streams flowing through Penza are partially enclosed in culverts.
+The city has a hilly terrain.

 Urban layout

+The city is divided into four administrative districts: Leninsky (the central district), Oktyabrsky, Zheleznodorozhny (the only one partially located on the right bank of the Sura), and Pervomaysky.

-This central quarter occupies the territory on which the wooden fortress Penza was once located, therefore it is sometimes called the Serf.
+The central quarter of the city occupies the territory on which the wooden fortress Penza was once located; therefore, it is sometimes called the Serf.
 The architectural concept of the old fortress, erected on the eastern slope of the mountain above the river, predetermined the direction of the first streets.
 The direction and location of the first streets were set by the passage towers of the fortress and the orientation of its walls.
 This is how the first six streets of the city were formed.
 Subsequently, the names were fixed to them: Governor's, Lekarskaya, Moscow, Nikolskaya, Sadovaya and Teatralnaya.